Monroe County Community School Corporation

 The Monroe County Community School Corporation (MCCSC) is a school corporation providing primary, secondary and adult educational services in Monroe County, Indiana.
 MCCSC constitutes a unified school district and has tax and legislative authority under Indiana law within its district (all of Monroe County excepting Richland and Bean Blossom Townships, which are under the authority of the Richland-Bean Blossom Community School Corporation).

 MCCSC operates fourteen elementary schools, three middle schools, four high schools and one vocational school.
 In addition, they offer several adult and alternative education facilities.

 MCCSC is governed by a board of seven trustees elected to staggered four-year terms on a subdistrict basis within the school district.
 The board of trustees then hires a superintendent, who oversees the day-to-day administration and operation of the school district.

 The school district has significant relationships with Indiana University.
+The corporation also has many famous individuals visit, such as Frederick Alexander and others.